 Rajasthan APO Syllabus 2026 – Complete PDF

-Rajasthan APO Syllabus 2026 has been officially released by the Rajasthan Public Service Commission (RPSC) for the Assistant Prosecution Officer recruitment examination.
-Candidates seeking to prepare for this prestigious legal examination can access the complete subject-wise syllabus, detailed exam pattern, and marking scheme from the official portal.
-The examination is designed to assess candidates’ knowledge of criminal law, evidence law, and language proficiency through a two-tier selection process.
+The Rajasthan APO Syllabus 2026 has been released by the Rajasthan Public Service Commission (RPSC) for the Assistant Prosecution Officer recruitment.
+Candidates can access the complete subject-wise syllabus, exam pattern, and marking scheme below.
+The exam tests candidates on criminal law, evidence law, and language proficiency through a two-tier selection process.

-The RPSC conducts the Assistant Prosecution Officer exam in two stages: Preliminary Examination (Objective Type) and Main Examination (Descriptive Type).
-The Main Exam comprises two papers: Law (300 marks) and Language papers in General Hindi and General English (100 marks combined).
-Successful candidates must then undergo Document Verification before final selection.
-For the most current and official information, visit https://rpsc.rajasthan.gov.in.
+The Assistant Prosecution Officer exam occurs in two stages: a Preliminary Examination (Objective) and a Main Examination (Descriptive).
+The Mains exam involves a Law paper (300 marks) and Language papers covering General Hindi and General English (100 marks combined).
+Successful candidates then proceed to Document Verification.
+For official updates, visit https://rpsc.rajasthan.gov.in.

-Aspirants preparing for the Rajasthan APO Syllabus 2026 must focus on the updated legal framework, particularly the newly introduced Bharatiya Nyaya Sanhita (BNS), Bharatiya Sakshya Adhiniyam (BSA), and Bharatiya Nagarik Suraksha Sanhita (BNSS).
-A clear understanding of the exam structure and topic-wise weightage is essential for effective time management and strategic preparation.
+Preparation requires a focus on the updated legal framework, specifically the newly introduced Bharatiya Nyaya Sanhita (BNS), Bharatiya Sakshya Adhiniyam (BSA), and Bharatiya Nagarik Suraksha Sanhita (BNSS).

 Rajasthan APO Syllabus 2026 – Overview